coruscateor/mapage/README.md

 # Mapage

-Mapage is a type-namespaced key value storage system which uses [async-graphql](https://crates.io/crates/async-graphql) for client interaction.
+Mapage is a type-namespaced key-value storage system which uses [async-graphql](https://crates.io/crates/async-graphql) for client interaction.

 Basically what is meant by "type-namespaced" is each storable type gets its own hashmap and its own part of the API.

 <br/>

-## Why design Mapage this way?

-Mapage originated as a Redis-like system, but when I develved into Any trait references I decided to re-orient the project around hashmaps instead.

-I did this because it seemed to me that this would probably be more space-efficient as you wouldn't have to have an Any pointer for each object stored (the size of at least two 64 bit integers!) and time-efficient because you wouldn't have to figure out what type an object was every time you wanted to do something with it (This may be the case with enums as well).

-This also means that incorrect type errors can mostly be eliminated.
+## Design Goals

+- Customisable: Choose which types you want to store and which map implementations you want store them in.
+- Easily-Optimisable: Easily find the best features for the fastest results.
+- Type-Namespaced: Incorrect type errors should be few and far between, or non-esitant when you specify exacty which types you want stored.
+- file storage: Chache files with ease.
+- Persistable: Store any changes to your chached data in a database system of your choice or on the file .
+- Scriptable: Implement the funtionality of your choice.
+- Monitorable: Easily find out things like CPU and RAM usage.
+- Searchable: From rudimentary to regex to vector based searching functionality.

 <br/>